Renewables

 Global Energy Monitor, REScoop.EU, CEE Bankwatch Network, and Electra Energy authored the study.
 They stressed the buildout of solar and wind projects has the potential to displace operating and prospective gas-fired power in the Western Balkans.

-They defined prospective projects as any projects that are either announced, in pre-construction, or under construction.
+They defined prospective projects as any projects that are either announced, pre-construction, or under construction.
 According to the document, Western Balkan states have intensified plans for clean energy development, with more than 23 GW of prospective utility-scale solar and wind.

-The construction rate of solar and wind power in four countries in the region is higher than global rate outside China
+The construction rate of solar and wind power in four countries in the region is higher than the global rate outside China

-Serbia has the largest share of prospective (47%) utility scale solar and wind capacity in the region.
+Serbia has the largest share of prospective (47%) utility-scale solar and wind capacity in the region.
 But its share of projects in construction against total prospective capacity is only second to last, just 3% (0.4 GW).

 Utility-scale solar and wind farms comprise just 7% of the current electricity mix